FWiiii/lowies.top/README.md

 - Adapt to mobile end layout
 - Page loading, dark mode transition animation Simple and elegant
 - Use markdown as article format
-- Tag Category View Function
+- Tag Category view function
 - Article search function
 - Integrate website configuration to reduce the mental burden of modification
-- Comment function based on [Giscus](https://giscus.app/zh-CN)

 ## 🔎Setup
 Make sure to install the dependencies: